 He began his coaching career at the collegiate level, serving as a graduate assistant at his alma mater, Pacific, for three years (1974-76), working with the wide receivers and secondary.
 He then spent a season as a graduate assistant working with the secondary at Arkansas (1977) under Lou Holtz as the Razorbacks won the 1978 Orange Bowl, and then a season each as an assistant in charge of the secondary at Iowa State (1978) and at Ohio State (1979).
 He next spent three seasons (1980-82) as the defensive coordinator and secondary coach at North Carolina State, before returning to Pacific in 1983 as the assistant head coach and offensive coordinator.

 Carroll was a two-time (1971-72) All-Pacific Coast Conference free safety at Pacific and earned his bachelor's degree in 1973 in business administration.
 He received his secondary teaching credential and a master's degree in physical education from Pacific in 1976.
 He was inducted into the Pacific Athletic Hall of Fame in 1995.
+In May of 2022, Carroll received an honorary doctorate degree from the university.

 He was a three-sport (football, basketball and baseball) standout at Redwood High in Larkspur, Calif., earning the school's Athlete of the Year award as a senior.
 He played quarterback, wide receiver and defensive back.
 He was inducted into the inaugural Redwood High Athletic Hall of Fame in 2009.
 He then played football at Marin Junior College in Kentfield, Calif., from 1969-70 before transferring to Pacific.